 EzFill Announces Date of 2022 Fourth Quarter and Full Year Earnings Call

-/EIN News/ -- MIAMI, FL, March 10, 2023 (GLOBE NEWSWIRE) -- EzFill Holdings, Inc. (“EzFill” or the “Company”) (NASDAQ: EZFL), a pioneer and emerging leader in the mobile fueling industry, announced today that it will release its 2022 fourth quarter and full year financial results on Thursday, March 16, 2023, after the market closes.
+MIAMI, FL, March 10, 2023 (GLOBE NEWSWIRE) -- EzFill Holdings, Inc. ("EzFill" or the "Company") EZFL, a pioneer and emerging leader in the mobile fueling industry, announced today that it will release its 2022 fourth quarter and full year financial results on Thursday, March 16, 2023, after the market closes.
 The company will host a conference call the same day at 4:30 pm.
 ET to discuss its business and financial results.

 |Conference Call Details: